Skip to main content

 Borealis Infrastructure formally changes its name to OMERS Infrastructure.

-2018 to present
+2018

 OMERS Infrastructure announces first-ever telecom investment, via consortium formed to participate in fibre-to-the-home build-out in France.
 Expands global renewable energy holdings with acquisition of Leeward Renewable Energy.

-Deutsche Glasfaser Inexio
+A flag of Deutsche Glasfaser

 OMERS Infrastructure’s presence in Germany and Australia increases through further investments in communications and energy, respectively, helping diversify worldwide holdings.